 Older Puppy/Adolescent Dog: This is an eight week class designed for puppy owners who want to teach their older puppy good manners and learn more about canine behavior.
 Open to puppies 5 months through 10 months of age (at the start of classes).
 This is also the next step for owners and pups who have graduated from Basic Puppy and want to reinforce the skills they learned.
 Skills taught: loose lead walking, come when called, sit/down stays, wait at the door, and much more.
 Some of the elements of the AKC Canine Good Citizen program will be incorporated.
 Older Puppies/Adolescents DO come to the first week of class.

 A nine week class open to all dogs 11 months and older.
 The class offers basic obedience skills, house manners and learn more about canine behavior.
 Skills taught: Walk on loose lead, come when called, sit/stay, down/stay, stand, attention, as well as basic dog and people interaction.
 Positive training is geared to teaching the owner to teach his/her dog in a rewarding, positive, fun manner.
 No dog is too old for this class.
 Dogs DO NOT come to the first week of class.

 Companion Dog 2:

-A nine week class open to dogs who have completed Companion Dog 1 or a beginner class.
+A nine week course open to dogs who have completed Companion Dog 1 or a beginner class.
 Dogs will learn to respond to signals at a distance and during increasing distractions.
 Control exercises, loose lead walking and recalls will be further advanced thru games and tricks.
 Dogs Do come to the first week of class.